nculwell/MathStudy/Analysis.md

 - Lee, *Introduction to Smooth Manifolds*

 ### Complex Analysis

+- Bak and Newman, *Complex Analysis*

+  This has a reputation as a relatively easy introduction to complex analysis, but it covers less material than others.

 - Stein and Shakarchi, *Complex Analysis*

-- Rudin, *Real and Complex Analysis*
+  A very well-liked intro to complex analysis, and perhaps the best-loved of the S&S series.
+Still expensive.

 - Ahlfors, *Complex Analysis: An Introduction to the Theory of Analytic Functions of One Complex Variable*

+  The traditional textbook for a complex analysis course.
+Typically considered old and dry these days, but still useful.

-- Shilov, *Elementary Real and Complex Analysis*
+- Shilov, *Elementary Real and Complex Analysis* (c)
-- Flanigan, *Complex Variables: Harmonic and Analytic Functions*
+- Flanigan, *Complex Variables: Harmonic and Analytic Functions* (c)
-- Conway, *Functions of One Complex Variable*
+- Conway, *Functions of One Complex Variable* (i)
 - Needham, *Visual Complex Analysis*
-- Schwerdtfeger, *Geometry of Complex Numbers*
+- Schwerdtfeger, *Geometry of Complex Numbers* (c)

 ### Functional Analysis
 - Stein and Shakarchi, *Functional Analysis: Introduction to Further Topics in Analysis*